 SIP is the acronym for Session Initiation Protocol.
 SIP trunking provisions voice over IP connectivity between an on-premise phone system and the public switched telephone network, also known as PSTN.

 Enhance your workflow and enjoy greater flexibility in managing your calls.
 Just install the software on your desktop computer, notebook, and tablet.
-And bingo — these devices are now virtual phones!
+And bingo — these devices are now connected to a virtual phone system!

 33) Speed Dial